reficio/soap-ws/README.md

 * RCP bindings are matched using single top-level tag with the name of the invoked operation
 * Document bindings are matched by input types and then by input names

-Having the OperationWrapper object provided by the AbstractResponder you can easily generate and modify the response that you generate using SoapBuilder that available in the responder as a builder class field.
+Having the SoapOperation object provided by the AbstractResponder you can easily generate and modify the response that you create using SoapBuilder that available in the responder as a instance field called builder.

-That's a lot of stuff!
+That's a lot of stuff.
+I hope you enjoyed it!
+Have a look at the examples located in the soap-examples project.
 Try it out now and leave send us some feedback!

 ### Project modules
 * soap-builder - responsible for the generation of SOAP XML messages.